ipdk-io/networking-recipe/docs/apps/packet-io.md

 ## Enabling Packet-IO

-To enable the Packet-IO feature, the `pktio-args` configuration must be added to the following files:
+To enable the Packet-IO feature, add the `pktio-args` configuration to the following files:
 - The configuration file used by the `infrap4d` process.
 - The configuration file used by `tdi_pipeline_builder`.